eProsima/Fast-DDS-docs/docs/fastdds/ros2/ros2_configure.rst

 Changing publication mode
 -------------------------

-*rmw_fastrtps* in ROS 2 uses asynchronous publication by default.
+*rmw_fastrtps* in ROS 2 uses synchronous publication by default.
 This can be easily changed setting the environment variable ``RMW_FASTRTPS_PUBLICATION_MODE`` to one of the following allowed values: